raywhite/pico-dom/README.md

   **createNode(tagName, attrs, childNodes)**

 This is a higher level, [JSX](https://facebook.github.io/jsx/) compatible function that should be used for the creation of elements or reusable functional components.
 It is effectively a templating helper function.
 In order to use this function with JSX, you need to be using transpilation and specify the custom **pragma** (compiler directive) `adapter.createNode`.
 See the [babel](https://babeljs.io/) documentation for setting this up [here]([babel](https://babeljs.io/docs/plugins/transform-react-jsx/)).

+**Note:** this function supports the use of two extra `tagName`s; Passing `'fragment'` as will create a document fragment root node and passing `'document'` will create a document root node - this means that you won't have to manually append nodes to a document or fragment node in order to produce a serializable abstract syntax tree.

   **createTextNode(data)**